+This appears on the right side of the Item screen.
+We will use it later in the course to use the drag-and-drop capability of the Catalog Designer.

 Create bandwidth attributes, and associate with component item

 We will now create two bandwidth attributes called ‘Upload Bandwidth’ and ‘Download Bandwidth’, associating them with the Internet Access component item created in the previous section.
 These will be based on the bandwidth attribute type created earlier in Exercise 4.